mharen/mharen.github.io/blog/2009/2009-07-ruminations-in-pictures.md

 ![image%5B57%5D.png](image%5B57%5D.png)</a>(stock photo)

-Apparently a Ford Explorer ate some poor Taurus and is cruising my fair city unashamed as a <a href="http://www.fordvehicles.com/crossovers/taurusx/">*Taurus X*</a>.
+Apparently a Ford Explorer ate some poor Taurus and is cruising my fair city unashamed as a [*Taurus X*](http://www.fordvehicles.com/crossovers/taurusx/).
 I can handle a sedan turned wagon or a sedan turned compact, but a sedan turned SUV?
 No.

 Back to food.
 A few weeks before Charlotte was born we spent a day cooking and freezing.
 Trying to get a week’s worth of food into the freezer proved challenging (space, containers, etc.).
 Here’s what we did: